 3. Talk every day

 As routines take over and work schedules collide, couples sometimes pass up the opportunity to talk to one another.
 Take at least 15 minutes or more each day where you shut the rest of the world out.
-Turn your smart devices and television off and simply enjoy one another’s company.
-Taking just a couple of minutes a day to connect with each other in this way can do wonders for your marriage.
+Turn your smart devices and television off and enjoy one another’s company.
+Taking just a couple of minutes a day to connect in this way can do wonders for your marriage.

 4. Make sex a priority